jemin555/CSHELL/README.md

 a) JDollarpart-1=>  Module (1-8) + JWP
 b) JDollarpart2 =>  J$p2  indicates  100 wide  framework
-and  J@ framework focused for Mathematical statistics and  Datascience in year  2017 and  such  concept is  now  removed   and  updated  in  oakjava7(Java7.0)... and  now  only  mathematical  statistics concept  is  now found in j@  at  JDollarpart2.. and  AJAVA  at  J$part2   is  focused at   year  2017  with  DeepLearning Concept..
+and  J@ framework from  J$part2 focused for Mathematical statistics and  Datascience in year  2017 and  such  concept is  now  removed   and  updated  in  oakjava7(Java7.0)... and  now  only  mathematical  statistics concept  is  now found in j@  at  JDollarpart2.. and  AJAVA  at  J$part2   is  focused at   year  2017  with  DeepLearning Concept..